Everyone likes pizza.

 Don’t be afraid to experiment – your pizzas are only costing you around a pound each!

-I got very cross the first few times I made the bases – you need plenty of flour to stop stickiness!
+I got very cross the first few times I made the bases – you need plenty of flour to stop stickiness, and I found that adding the cornmeal made the dough less sticky.

 And if your bases aren’t perfectly round – well, that’s proof that these are handmade artisanal ones like your Momma would have made if she were Italian.